tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

                       ================================

-Modules of type UEFI_APPLICATION that perform file I/O should include library class DevShell.
+Modules of type UEFI_APPLICATION that perform file I/O must include library class DevShell.
 Including this library class will allow file operations to be handled by the UEFI Shell.
-Without this class, only Console I/O is permitted.
+Without this class, only Console I/O is supported.

+An application's INF file might need to include a [BuildOptions] section specifying additional compiler and linker flags necessary to allow the application to be built.
+Usually, this section is not needed.
+When building code from external sources, though, it may be necessary to disable some warnings or enable/disable some compiler features.

  [BuildOptions]
   INTEL:*_*_*_CC_FLAGS          = /Qdiag-disable:181,186